OlivetACM/GenClu/README.md

 2. Helpers
 3. GUI
 The functions and purposes for all of these things will be described below.
 The exact descriptions for each will be moved into the function sometime after completion.

+### Headers
+These are just the header files for the project.
+Nothing special to mention.

+### Helpers

+1. ```load_members(String filename)```
+ * This function has two purposes.
+The fist is to load in the members.csv data so that the program can start taking attendance.
+The other purpose is to readin old attendance data so it can be adjusted in memory and then later spit back into a truncated file.
+2. ```memberexists(std::vector<std::vector<string>> members, string idnum)```
+ * This function is just a specialized linear search function.
+It combs through the members vector search for the given string idnum.
+If found it returns the integer location in the outmost vector of the member in question.
+Otherwise it returns -1.
+3. ```checkprevious(String folder)```
+ * Scans the attendance for to determine if there were previous events and if so what the names of those previous events were.
+If there were no previous events check previous should return null.

+### QT

+_To be expanded_...